nwherman1724/project-tracker/README.md

 ## TO DO

-display current date at the top of the calendar
+display current date at the top of the calendar ()

-add time blocks for 9am - 5pm
+add time blocks for 9am - 5pm (X)
-timeblock colors change based on time of day add event listener to save event to local storage
+timeblock colors change based on time of day () add event listener to save event to local storage ()

 ## User Story